|

 . |

-ethology, and conservation.
-I have been working for several years studying the
+history, ethology, and conservation.
+I have been working

-behavioral ecology and conservation of large tropical reptiles of the llanos of
+tropical reptiles of the llanos of Venezuela (my

 After